jries/SMAP/LocMoFit/docs/basics/GUIOverview.md

 :::

 ## Fit viewer
-After the current site is fitted, the fit viewr will show if the **display** is checked.
+After the current site is fitted, the fit viewer will show if the **display** is checked.
 This viewer is different per model type and data dimension.

 ### For 3D continuous/discrete models